-11. Community tornado safe rooms are targeted by FEMA for states and communities in tornado alley and other areas that have significant early warning of a tornado coming to allow individuals time to go to a community safe room.
+16. Community tornado safe rooms are targeted by FEMA for states and communities in tornado alley and other areas that have significant early warning of a tornado coming to allow individuals time to go to a community safe room.
 This is not feasible in our county, as tornadoes are relatively rare in this area and there is a very short working time as they can occur very quickly from a severe thunderstorm cell.
 The preparedness messaging used instead is focused on teaching individuals how to identify a safe room in their house, place of work, etc. that they can quickly and safely get to should a tornado pop up quickly.
-This is a room on the lowest level of a building and the most interior room without windows.